casperschipper/cisp/README.md

 # 2. Download the "Chuck-Tools"

-You will also need to fetch a bunch of Chuck classes, which are collected in my repo Chuck-Tools.[1]
+You will also need to fetch a bunch of Chuck classes, which are collected in my repo Chuck-Tools [^1].
 CISP uses a these classes in the generated code.
 [My chuck Tools](https://github.com/casperschipper/ChucK-Tools)<br>
 We can load these when we start the chuck virtual machine (see next point).

-[^1]: actually, Cisp started life as this library, as I ran into limitations of syntax, I created the transpiler.
+[^1]: In fact, cisp started life as this library, as I ran into limitations of syntax, I created the transpiler.

 # 3. Live coding setup